amannirala13/Arduino-NodeJS-360-Video-Player/README.md

 >> ***Note:*** The start command automatically builds the TS files as well, so you cant skip the build step and directly run the start command.

+---

+Finally,

+- Start your localhost with the index.html, the NodeJS server and arduino programmed and connected to the serial port.
+- Wait for the socket connection to establish.
+- Once that is done, you are ready to go.